seed-labs/seed-labs/category-network/VPN_Tunnel/README.md

 ## For Ubuntu 20.04

-TBA
+There is no change to the code.

 ## Container Setup

-If we use the container as the lab setup, the design of the lab will be significantly different.
-Therefore, we will keep this lab as is, and then create a container version for this lab.
+There is no change to the code.
+Using containers, we can use a much more complicated network topology.
+We provide two topologies for this lab.